Ultimate Travel Guide to Vietnam

 best things to add to your Ho Chi Minh Itinerary

-• Book a Mekong Delta day tour from Ho Chi Minh City by riverboat.
-On this tour, you’ll visit a traditional temple, a canal island, and a local home and enjoy a delta-style lunch.
+- Mekong Delta day tour from Ho Chi Minh City includes a visit to a traditional temple, a canal island, and a local home including a delta-style lunch.

-• Watching the Sunset from a Rooftop bar in Saigon or bars in Ho Chi Minh City is one of the best things to do in Saigon.
+- Watching the Sunset from a Rooftop bar in HCMC – one of the best things to do in Saigon.

-• Listen to live music at Waikiki Bar & Restaurant at 222 Đ. Bùi Viện, Phường Phạm Ngũ Lão, Quận 1, Thành phố Hồ.
+- Listen to live music at Waikiki Bar & Restaurant at 222 Đ. Bùi Viện.

 One gets overwhelmed in Saigon with the many Clubs or bars in Ho Chi Minh City, where one can have a new experience every day.
 One thing you should not miss is a visit to a rooftop bar in Ho Chi Minh City.